 Free Things to Do Any Time of Year in Fort Wayne, Indiana

 1. Browse the newest exhibit at the Fort Wayne Museum of Art with free admission on Thursdays from 5:00 to 8:00 PM.
-Shop the Paradigm Gallery (open in person or online).
-You can also take a virtual 360 exhibit tour here!
+Shop the Paradigm Gallery in-person or online for unique gifts and items created by local and national artists!

-4. Hike, Bike, and Paddle Fort Wayne's land and water trails with the Fort Wayne Outdoor Pass!
-Get the free pass on your phone, check in as you explore the different trail locations, and earn great prizes and you complete more check-ins!
+5. Hike, Bike, and Paddle Fort Wayne's land and water trails with the Fort Wayne Outdoor Pass!
+Similar to the Public Art Trail, you can get this free pass on your phone, check-in as you explore the different trail locations, and earn great prizes as you complete more check-ins!

-6. Take in the breathtaking view from the Tree Canopy Trail at Promenade Park in downtown Fort Wayne!
-While you're there, take a walk on the historic Wells Street Bridge, enjoy the relaxing swings, or grab a pint from Trubble Riverside.
+6. Experience the breathtaking view from the Tree Canopy Trail at Promenade Park in downtown Fort Wayne!
+While you're there, take a walk on the historic Wells Street Bridge or enjoy the relaxing swings.

 7. See what’s new at The Landing.
-This historic corner of downtown was the city’s first major hub of activity in the 1800s, and is being restored with new life as a point of destination.
-Stroll the pedestrian street to discover new restaurants and shops, and see what else is on the way.
+This historic corner of downtown was the city’s first major hub of activity in the 1800s, and has been restored with new energy and lots to explore.
+Stroll the pedestrian street to discover new restaurants, shops, and public art.

 8. Explore the Allen County Public Library – one of the best in the nation!
 Kids love the downtown branch, complete with reading nooks, aquariums, a toddler play area, and free programming all summer long.